allenporter/home-assistant-datasets/reports/README.md

 ### llama3-groq-tool-use

-Groq tool use model fine tuned from llama3 (8B) using Ollama
+Groq tool use model fine tuned from llama3 (8B) using Ollama with 8k contex window.

 More information:
 - https://ollama.com/library/llama3-groq-tool-use